24 min read

 Skills and expertise

-The use of AI in procurement isn’t just about having the latest tech — it’s about ensuring your team has the right skills to make the most of it.
+The use of AI in procurement isn’t just about having the latest tech — it’s about ensuring your team has the right skill set to make the most of it.
 Investing in procurement AI tools without the expertise to operate them effectively can be like buying a high-end sports car but never learning how to drive.

 Mitigation strategies: How to address procurement AI risks and challenges